Islamabad International Airport: Facilities

-Islamabad International Airport has a 180000 m2 modular terminal building which is capable of handling 9 million passengers and 80,000 metric tons cargo per annum.
+Islamabad International Airport has a 180000 m2 modular terminal building which is capable of handling 9 million passengers and 80,000 metric tons of cargo per annum.
 The numbers are expected to reach 25 million passengers by 2024.
 Being a new airport, a significant portion of the land has been earmarked for commercial purposes such as duty-free shops, a hotel and convention centre, air malls, a business centre, food courts, and leisure and cinema facilities.

 Airlines and destinations

 Passenger

 The following airlines operate regular scheduled and charter flights at Islamabad International Airport:

 Air China's flight from Islamabad to Beijing makes a stopover in Karachi.
 However, the airline has no traffic rights to transport passengers solely between Islamabad and Karachi.